Star formation at the smallest scales; A JWST study of the clump populations in SMACS0723: Discussion and Conclusions

 By focusing on single galaxies, we witness a rich variation of star formation events taking place in these systems and detect several clumps, that are indeed star clusters in the redshift range 1 to 5.
-Two clumps/clusters rich systems, the Sparkler and the Firework, have clumps with colors and derived physical properties that would suggest a merger event in the last few 100s Myr, that has caused the formation of a numerous population of clusters and is likely responsible for their dynamical ejection in the outskirts of the galaxy.
-Both systems have continued forming stars until now, has showed by the distribution of color and ages of the younger clumps within their host galaxies.
+Two clump/cluster rich systems, the Sparkler and the Firework, have clumps with colours and derived physical properties that would suggest the presence of proto-globular clusters.
+Their location in the outskirts of the host galaxies would suggest that they have been dynamically ejected, either via accretion or merger events.
+Both systems have continued forming stars until now, as showed by the distribution of colours and ages of the younger clumps within their host galaxies.
 The other galaxies, at redshift smaller than 6, show star formation events that have formed clusters/clumps during the last $\sim$100 Myr until now.
 In all these systems, we always detect a fraction of clumps that are consistent with being gravitationally bound, i.e. with star cluster candidates.

-Four of our galaxies have redshift higher than 6, making them potentially interesting to study as reionisation-era galaxies.
+Four of our galaxies have redshifts higher than 6, making them potentially interesting to study as reionisation-era galaxies.
 Spectroscopic analyses of three of these systems have revealed low mass, low metallicity galaxies with ionised gas properties consistent with Lyman continuum leakers.
 We detect between 2 and 4 clumps in each of these systems.
 The majority of these clumps have sizes or upper-limits smaller than 50 pc and masses above $10^7$ \msun.
 Their stellar surface densities are comparable or higher that massive star clusters, suggesting that even if we do not resolve them, they must host star clusters.
 All the galaxies host very young clumps and, in some cases, also older clumps suggesting that star formation has been ongoing for several Myr.

 To conclude, JWST observations of a poorly known galaxy cluster region have shown the incredible leap forward that we are taking in studying star formation within rapidly evolving galaxies.
 The unprecedented sensitivity and high resolution power at IR wavelengths is a key factor in the detection and analysis of compact stellar structures of these young galaxies, previously only detected at the FUV restframe.
 Our initial analyses reveal that star cluster candidates can be detected and studied in these systems and can be used to trace the recent star formation history of their host galaxies, as well as, under what conditions star formation is taking place.
 The study presented here can only be undertaken thanks to gravitational lensing.
 As such it is also related to our ability to reconstruct a reliable model of the underlying lens.
 Our results are, hence, related to the quality of the lens model and can be improved.